alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ## Android Tracking Limitations

 Over the years, Android and iOS have implemented various measures to limit background processing and conserve battery power.
 The Reach SDK uses a foreground service to be exempt from Android's Doze and App Standby modes.
-However, it has found that Android's power-saving measures can still impact an app's ability to track persistently over a long period of time.
+However, it has been found that Android's power-saving measures can still impact an app's ability to track persistently over a long period of time.
 To further complicate the matters, device manufacturers may add their own optimization features.
 For best results and optimal functionality, it is recommended that:

 * devices not be in power-save mode when the app is running
 * devices whitelist the app from any power-saving modes or battery optimization features